Visiting the Cirque de Mourèze

 Hotels in Mourèze:

-• The Navas hotel “les hauts de Mourèze”: the hotel has an excellent reputation from what I have heard (I did not sleep there personally).
-The location is perfect, overlooking the cirque of Mourèze.
-The swimming pool and the warm welcome are very appreciated!
-A superb value for money, in my opinion, that I will try next time I come to my parents’ house in Nébian,
+• The Navas hotel “Les Hauts de Mourèze”: the hotel has an excellent reputation from what I have heard, although I have not slept there myself.
+The location is perfect, overlooking the Cirque de Mourèze.
+The swimming pool and the warm welcome are very much appreciated!
+In my opinion, it offers superb value for money, and I’ll try it next time I come to my parents’ house in Nébian,

-The guest rooms and cottages in Mourèze:
+Guest rooms and cottages in Mourèze:

 Eating out in Mourèze